Connect New Mexico

 Exam Process

-A completed exam application must be received by BICSI for processing 15 business days prior to the
+A completed exam application must be received by BICSI for processing 15 business days prior to the hands-on exam date.
+Applications cannot be accepted less than 5 business days prior to the exam date.

 BICSI Technician Training & Technician Certification - TE350